Canine Good Citizen Classes -Basic Obedience

 Taunya has been in competition and doing dog training for 20 years.
 Her interests include Schutzhund training, Obedience Trials and Rally-O Trials.
 She has shown and trialed dogs in Slovakia and throughout Europe and the United States.

 She holds a B.S., Animal Science from Texas A&M University.
-Taunya is a Concho Kennel Club member and owner of Eurosportk9.
+Taunya is a CKC member and owner of Eurosportk9.

 Assistant Trainer: Gillian Black